Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 {% include "likeButton.njk" %}

 [^1]: RIP in peace [Akira Toriyama](https://www.youtube.com/watch?v=7pSmhZFbCy0).
-[^2]: It's worth mentioning that those results were measured with V8 and Chakra (they both covers [81.18%](https://gs.statcounter.com/browser-market-share/desktop/worldwide) of the global browser usage).
-SpiderMonkey actually makes ninja style slower than laydev (with 7.26% of the market).
+[^2]: It's worth mentioning that those results were measured using V8 browser (which is currently use by [75.5%](https://gs.statcounter.com/browser-market-share) of people).
+SpiderMonkey actually makes ninja style slower than laydev (with 3.04% of the market).

 *[GCC]: GNU Compiler Collection
-*[V8]: JavaScript and WebAssembly engine developed by Google for Chrome browser, but also used by Opera *[SpiderMonkey]: JavaScript engine developed by Mozilla for Firefox *[Chakra]: JavaScript engine developed by Microsoft for Edge
+*[V8]: JavaScript engine developed by Google for Chrome browser, but also used by Opera, Edge, Brave, Vivaldi and Samsung Internet
+*[SpiderMonkey]: JavaScript engine developed by Mozilla for Firefox